smyyhzai/ID_Assignment/README.md

 3. Then, I collected a number of suitable images first before beginning my page.
 Thus, I downloaded header/footer images and included images of my projects, that I would like to showcase in my page for visualization and aesthetic purposes.

-   **Images can be viewed in the GitHub folder here:** https://github.com/smyyhzai/ID_Assignment/tree/main/images
+   **Images can be viewed in the GitHub folder here:** https://github.com/smyyhzai/ID_Assignment/tree/main/images<br>

    **Each image is referenced in another section of this markdown.**

 4. My website includes 5 pages altogether.
 The home page, about page, background page, project page, and contact page.
-Throughout all pages in the website, the navigation bar on top is fixed and scrolls along the page.
+Throughout all pages in the website, the navigation bar on top is fixed and scrolls along the page.<br>
    **Features and description of each page explained in a later section.**

 5. Javascript added: